gigabyteservice/docker-cheat-sheet/README.md

 To enter a running container, attach a new shell process to a running container called foo, use: `docker exec -it foo /bin/bash`.

+To enter a running container with Root user `docker exec -it --user root <container id> /bin/bash`

 ## Images

 Images are just [templates for docker containers](https://docs.docker.com/engine/understanding-docker/#how-does-a-docker-image-work).